Top 15 Smallest Animal In The World – Origin, Habitat, Facts

 10. Paedocypris fish

-Paedocypris Fish
+Paedocypris fish

 The Paedocypris is the smallest fish ever discovered by science, with an adult specimen measuring only 7.9 millimeters in length. found on the Indonesian islands of Borneo, Sumatra, and Bintan in wetlands and streams.
 The fish’s microscopic size prevents them from even having a full skull, which leaves some of their tiny brains without any bony protection.